 Imagine that you are a shop owner who wants to up his/her marketing game a little.
 What do you do?
 Well, this guide is a good starting point for becoming a promotion marketing pro.

-The first thing is to identify the product of the promotion.
+The first thing to do is to identify the product of the promotion.
 Taking into account the costs and margins, you should choose products which potential revenues will cover promotion expenses.
-In addition, it is important to identify similar products to the one you’d like to promote.
-Promoting a product which substitute has a high margin may lead to the so-called cannibalism, which results in a lower margin than pre-promotion.
+In addition, it is important to identify similar products to the ones you’d like to promote.
+Advertising and promotional activities around the product that substitute has a high margin may lead to so-called cannibalism, which results in a lower margin than pre-promotion.
 Also, keep in mind that not all promotions need to be product-based.
 If that’s true for you, skip this step altogether.

 When choosing a product for promotion, you should also define the target group of your campaign.
 It is helpful in communicating with consumers because by knowing their preferences and inclinations, you will be able to adjust the offer better.
 A promotion addressed to a specific group of people often brings greater profits than if it was addressed to everyone.

-You can use promotions to achieve multiple marketing and sales goals.
+By defining a goal(s), you can effectively choose an action tool.
+You can use sales promotions to achieve multiple marketing and sales goals.
 Here are some of them: